waku-org/specs/standards/application/waku-api.md

       message_confirmation:
         type: array<string>
         constraints: [ "store", "filter" ]
-        # Until further dogfooding, assuming default false, usage of SDS should be preferred
         default: [ "none" ]
         description: "Whether to apply peer-to-peer reliability strategies to confirm that outgoing message have been received by other peers."
       networking_config: